 A main empirical concern when estimating the impacts of transportation infrastructure is that infrastructure investment is generally directed toward areas that might otherwise change differently over time.
 Local railroad construction might also directly impact local manufacturing activity through increases in the demand for manufactured construction materials (Fishlow, 1965).
-One of the advantages of analyzing changes in county market access, rather than directly estimating impacts of local railroad construction, is that much variation in counties' market access is due to changes elsewhere in the railroad network and how the railroad network interacts with other components of the transportation network (Donaldson and Hornbeck, 2016).
+One of the advantages of analyzing changes in county market access, rather than directly estimating impacts of local railroad construction, is that much variation in counties' market access is due to changes in the entire railroad network and how the railroad network interacts with other components of the transportation network (Donaldson and Hornbeck, 2016).

 Table 6 reports similar impacts of county market access on county productivity when controlling flexibly for local railroad construction.
 Local railroad construction predicts increases in county market access, but the estimated impacts of county market access are similar when identified from more-distant changes in the railroad network and how railroad construction complemented or substituted for the previously established waterway network of rivers, canals, lakes, and oceans.
-Random variation in railroad construction could be used to identify impacts of market access (Borusyak and Hull, 2021), though that approach requires plausibly random construction of particular railroad lines.
-That approach also requires a less dense network than in the United States, such that there would be substantive variation in county market access from those particular railroad lines.

-As an alternative empirical approach, we can focus on changes in county market access that are driven by how the existing waterway network interacts with changes in the railroad network.
-As the railroad network expands throughout the country, counties with pre-existing cheap access to markets through waterways would generally experience less increase in market access.
+As alternative empirical approaches, we focus on changes in county market access that are driven by how the waterway network interacts with changes in the railroad network.
+First, note that as the railroad network expanded throughout the country, counties with pre-existing cheap access to markets through waterways generally experienced less increase in market access (because they already had low-cost access to many markets).
 We define county "water market access" in 1860, which reflects its measured market access when excluding all railroads from the transportation network.

 Table 7, column 1, reports that counties with greater water market access in 1860 experienced less increase in market access from 1860 to 1870 and from 1870 to 1880.
 Under the identification assumption that counties with greater water market access would have otherwise experienced similar changes in manufacturing productivity, we can instrument for changes in county market access using county water market access in 1860.
-Columns 2, 4, and 6 report the 2SLS estimated effects of market access on county productivity, county TFPR, and county AE, which are less precise but similar in magnitude to the OLS estimates (columns 3, 5, and 7).
+Columns 2, 3, and 4 report the 2SLS estimated effects of market access on county productivity, county TFPR, and county AE, which are less precise but similar in magnitude to the OLS estimates.